Server data from the Official MCP Registry

 hybrid (default) | Yes (graceful fallback) | Yes | Yes |

-In hybrid mode, Ollama runs after the regex pass so the LLM never sees already-tokenized values.
+In hybrid mode, Ollama runs after the regex pass, so the local NER model receives already-tokenised structured identifiers.
 If Ollama is unreachable, the server logs a warning to stderr and returns the regex-only masked text — no crash, no hang.

-mask_text, pseudonym-mcp cannot protect it.Under GDPR Art.
-4(5), pseudonymized data is still personal data in your system. pseudonym-mcp substantially reduces risk but does not eliminate your legal obligations.
+mask_text, this tool cannot help you.Under GDPR Art.
+4(5) and Recital 26, pseudonymised data is still personal data. pseudonym-mcp substantially reduces cleartext PII exposure but does not eliminate your legal obligations.

 git clone https://github.com/woladi/pseudonym-mcp